unionai/unionai-docs/source/integrations/enabling-azure-resources/enabling-azure-container-registry.md

 Retrieve the underlying kubelet principal ID from Union.
 [Create a role assignment]((https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal)) assigning the `AcrPull` role to the provided principal ID.

-Note, this process need to be done everytime the Underlying Kubernetes cluster is changed or new clusters are added.
+Note, this process needs to be repeated every time the underlying Kubernetes cluster is changed or a new cluster is added.

 ## Enable access to ACR in a different Azure Tenant